huggingface/autotrain-advanced/docs/extractive_question_answering.rst

 Extractive Question Answering is a task in Natural Language Processing where you are given a context and a question.
 The model's job is to to extract answer from the context.

-To train extractive question and answering model using AutoNLP, you need your data to be in JSONL format.
+To train Extractive Question Answering models using AutoNLP, you need your data to be in JSONL format.
 An example is shown below:

 .. code-block:: text